 While a trickle of rumors is now starting to flow steadily for the Z Fold 4, there's still quite a bit we don't know.
 So below we've collected all the leaks and rumors we've heard so far, and we've weighed in with our thoughts on what the Z Fold 4 needs to improve on if Samsung wants to continue to hold onto the best foldable phones crown with its next generation.

-Take a look below to see what's been rumored for the Galaxy Z Fold 4, as well as what we hope might be coming to Samsung's next foldable flagship.
+Take a look below to see what's been rumored (and what we want) for the Galaxy Z Fold 4.

-We haven't got any leaks to go on yet, but we can make an educated guess.
+Both the leaks so far and our educated guesses match when it comes to the possible launch of the new Z Fold 4.
 The last two generations of Galaxy Z Fold have arrived in late summer/early fall, with the Z Fold 3 launching in August, and the Galaxy Z Fold 2 arriving in September the year before.
 Therefore we'd expect a similar launch date at the end of August or early September for the Z Fold 4 as well.

 We suspect that Samsung would want to steer clear of a possible mid-September launch date for the iPhone 14.

 When it does debut, the next Fold could do so under a different name.
 In some European countries, Samsung is selling the current model as the Galaxy Fold 3 — an apparent response to the letter Z being adopted by Russian officials as a symbol in support of the invasion of Ukraine.
 That's sparked speculation that Samsung could drop the Z from the Galaxy Z Fold 4 name.

 One rumor for the Galaxy Z Fold 4, which comes from Korean leaker yeux1122 on Korean site Naver, and another from Ross Young, says that the phone will be getting cheaper, which given that the Z Fold 3 costs $1,799, would be quite welcome news.